charleennewland/blog/kaizen_workshops.md

 Image 1 is known as the kaizen flag.
 The flag can be divided into the following three areas:

-- **Innovation:** these involve drastic improvements in existing processes;
+- **Innovation-** these involve drastic improvements in existing processes;
-- **Kaizen:** these entail continuous improvement of existing processes;
+- **Kaizen-** these entail continuous improvement of existing processes;
-- **Maintenance:** these involve activities aimed at preserving existing technologies and standards.
+- **Maintenance-** these involve activities aimed at preserving existing technologies and standards.

 Drawing a horizontal line at each organizational level, as depicted in the image below, helps us understand the amount of time each individual, depending on their level in the organization, should spend focusing on innovation, kaizen, and maintenance activities.